ibm-cloud-docs/containers/cs_api_install.md

 # Setting up the API
 {: #cs_api_install}

-You can use the {{site.data.keyword.containerlong}} API to create and manage your community Kubernetes or {{site.data.keyword.openshiftshort}} clusters.
+You can use the {{site.data.keyword.containerlong}} API to create and manage your community Kubernetes or OpenShift clusters.
 To use the CLI, see [Setting up the CLI](/docs/containers?topic=containers-cs_cli_install).
 {:shortdesc}

-## About the API
-{: #api_about}

-The {{site.data.keyword.containerlong_notm}} API automates the provisioning and management of {{site.data.keyword.cloud_notm}} infrastructure resources for your [Kubernetes or OpenShift clusters](/docs/containers?topic=containers-faqs#container_platforms) so that your apps have the compute, networking, and storage resources that they need to serve your users.
+The {{site.data.keyword.containerlong_notm}} API automates the provisioning and management of {{site.data.keyword.cloud_notm}} infrastructure resources for your clusters so that your apps have the compute, networking, and storage resources that they need to serve your users.
 {:shortdesc}

 The API is versioned to support the different infrastructure providers that are available for you to create clusters.
 For more information, see [Overview of Classic and VPC infrastructure providers](/docs/containers?topic=containers-infrastructure_providers).